ReehaKhan/youtube-data-pipeline/Readme.md

 The project follows a **Medallion Architecture** consisting of three layers:

-inser img of meddalian bronze silver gold
+(insert img of meddalian bronze silver gold)

 ### Data Modelling

-The Silver data is transformed into a star schema consisting of one central fact table and five dimension tables.
+The Silver data is transformed into a **Star Schema** consisting of one central fact table and five dimension tables.

-inser img of star schema
+(insert img of star schema)

 ---